 It is important not to over complicate the process.
 With most activities the hazards are few and simple, and checking them is common sense, but necessary.

 You canfind examples online and from National Governing bodies related to your sport that might help with your activities.
-If you have any further questions please speak to the Activities team.
+If you have any further questions please speak to the Union Hub team.

 What happens next?

 The relevant staff member will check over your form to make sure everything is completed.
-If your event is low risk we will keep the risk assessment on file and you may carry out the activity/event.
+If your event is low risk we will keep the risk assessment on file and let you know (usually by email) that it has been approved and you may carry out the activity/event.
 If the activity/event is medium or high risk, a member of staff will be in touch to discuss how to make sure the event/activity can be carried out safely and may suggest some additional control measures.
+Groups are required to review and update their general risk assessment every year when they hand over to a new committee.